SeethalakshmiPerumal/SupriyaResume/README.md

 # Supriya Chavan
-# Phone: +1-443-825-2399                                                           # Email: supriyasonvane2@gmail.com
+# Phone: +1-443-825-2399                                                            Email: supriyasonvane2@gmail.com

 ## PROFILE:
 * Solution Focused, Eager to learn Graduate in Computer Science and IT
-* Strong Problem Solving Skills and Math foundation.*
+* Strong Problem Solving Skills and Math foundation
-* Willingness to put hard work to achieve goals.*
+* Willingness to put hard work to achieve goals
-* Love to work with teams to achieve goals. *
+* Love to work with teams to achieve goals
-* Taught core Computer Science subjects along with programming languages in my eight years of teaching in Mumbai India. *
+* Taught core Computer Science subjects along with programming languages in my eight years of teaching in Mumbai India
-* I aspire to pursue Software Development Engineer position. *
+* I aspire to pursue Software Development Engineer position

 ## EDUCATION:
 * Software Development Bootcamp - May 2019-Sept.
 2019.*